 Activ8Me OptiComm Plans

 Activ8Me don’t go too hard on extra bells and whistles.
 They’re a straight-forward provider with a simple goal: “to connect every corner of rural, regional and remote Australia with world-class broadband internet”.
-That said, they have a number of features which set them apart from the pack – starting with their commitment to Australia’s rural, regional and remote areas.
-They’re completely Australian owned and they also set themselves apart as valuable members of their community.
-They recently announced a partnership with the Australian Royal Flying Doctor Service to boost their comms capacities, showing that their commitment to the area truly does run deep.
+They’re completely Australian owned, and even have a partnership with the Australian Royal Flying Doctor Service to boost their comms capacities, showing that their commitment to regional Australia truly does run deep.